NoroffFEU/development-platforms/src/content/docs/baas/Supabase/subapase-case-study-anasommer.md

 - 2021 March: Pricing (was entirely free before), storage, CLI, UI, workflows.
 - 2021 September: Supabase raised $30M Series A.
 - 2022 May: Supabase raised $80M Series B.
-- 2023 May: Supabase Vector and ChatGPT plugins that support Postgres and Supabase.
+- 2023 May: Supabase Vector and ChatGPT plugins that support Postgres and

 ## Main Features

-Describe the primary purpose of the tool that you have selected.
-Which problems does it solve?
-Is there something unique about this tool?
-How can it be useful to developers?
+Supabase is a completely free open-source.
+Supabase offers a range of features that enable developers to build modern applications efficiently.
+Here are some of the key features of Supabase:

 You may use subheadings, tables or bullet points to structure your description: